mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## Multiplexing {#multiplexing}

-RoQ uses flow identifiers to multiplex different RTP and RTCP streams on a single QUIC connection.
+RoQ uses flow identifiers to multiplex different RTP streams on a single QUIC connection.
 A flow identifier is a QUIC variable-length integer as described in {{Section 16 of !RFC9000}}.
 Each flow identifier is associated with a stream of RTP or RTCP packets.